 - "That one there" (那一个) is pronounced 'na yi ge'.
 In casual speech, this gets slurred into 'nei ge', which sounds like a very racist n-word.

 - Horo's status in Spice and Wolf as The Tease is is further reinforced by the fact that "horo" is a Finnish slang word for "whore".

 - There is the Slavic folk dance called "horo" (or "kolo", depending on the nation).

 - In 1987, a German football player named Franco Foda played in Brazil.
 When he was announced, the stadium audience pissed themselves laughing.
 Why?
 His name just so happens to be Portuguese for "fucking for free."

 - Not quite: "Franco" does mean "free" (a literary/seldom used word for it), and "foda" does mean "fuck", but it makes no particular sense grammatically.
 Still amusing though.
 Just like the similarly unfortunately named bass player for Stratovarius, Lauri Porra (Lauri Cum).

-- "Gift" means poison in both Swedish and German (Modern German usage derives from the word 'gift'-as-in-present being used as euphemism for poison in the Middle Ages.).
+- "Gift" means poison in Swedish, Danish, Norwegian, and German (Modern German usage derives from the word 'gift'-as-in-present being used as euphemism for poison in the Middle Ages.).